Artemis-Kounalaki/Thesis/README.md

 ```
 <br />
-**2. This is the code for cleaning the fasta file of human protein sequences.**
+**2. This is the code for cleaning the fasta file of human protein sequences**

 Find scaffold regions - unknown regions-, isoforms and haplotypic regions.
 Make a file with these lines.